Solirs/Isobox/USEGUIDE.md

 For more info run `isobox -h` or `isobox command -h`, command can be ls, gui, shell, move, etc.
 Here is a list of all commands with a rough description of what they do.

 Outside an isobox:.
 `isobox create` Create an isobox from an iso file.
 `isobox shell` Enter an isobox.
 `isobox ls` List all isoboxes.
 `isobox remove` Remove an isobox.
 `isobox gui` Enter an isobox and attempt to run `startx` along with utilities like a sound server.
 `isobox purge` Delete all data related to isobox, generally to run before uninstalling manually or with pip.

-Inside an isobox:
+Inside an isobox:.
-`/usr/local/bin/isobox_desktop_init.sh` Run utilities like pulseaudio/pipewire that are useful when using a desktop, automatically ran by `isobox gui`
+`/usr/local/bin/isobox_desktop_init.sh` Run utilities like pulseaudio/pipewire that are useful when using a desktop, automatically ran by `isobox gui`.